 A specified user has signed in to the portal

-A specific user's profile is updated
+Update a specific user's profile

-A specific user's account is disabled
+Disable a specific user's account

-A specific user's account is enabled
+Enable a specific user's account

 Once a webhook is triggered, a payload is delivered to the specific payload URL in JSON format.
 Each event follows a similar JSON schema with information that is relevant to the event.